.35 Remington

-The .35 Remington (9.1 x 49 mm) is the only cartridge from Remington's lineup of medium-power rimless cartridges still in commercial production.
+The .35 Remington (9.1×49 mm) is the only cartridge from Remington's lineup of medium-power rimless cartridges still in commercial production.
 Introduced in 1906, it was originally chambered for the Remington Model 8 semi-automatic rifle in 1908.

 It is also known as 9 x 49 mm Browning, 9 x 48 mm Browning, and 9 mm Don Gonzalo.

 History

 Over the years, the .35 Remington has been chambered in a variety of rifles by most firearms manufacturers, and continues in popularity today in the Marlin Model 336 lever-action and Henry Side Gate Lever Action.
 It is also a popular cartridge for single-shot hunting pistols like the Thompson/Center Contender and the Remington XP-100.
 For hunters looking for a medium-power rifle with moderate recoil, for short to medium ranges, the .35 Remington is popular alongside the .30-30 Winchester.
 It has a small but loyal following in the northeast and areas of the southern United States.